Justin Baldoni's $400 million lawsuit against Blake Lively, Ryan Reynolds dismissed

 Baldoni accused the couple, along with Lively's publicist, Leslie Sloane, of civil extortion and defamation after Lively accused Baldoni of sexual harassment and retaliation in a complaint filed in December.
 Baldoni has denied the accusations.

-Baldoni also sued The New York Times, which was first to report Lively's sexual harassment complaint.
+Baldoni also filed a defamation lawsuit against The New York Times, which was the first to report Lively's sexual harassment complaint.
 That lawsuit was also dismissed Monday.

 Lawyers for Lively called the judge's decision "a total victory and a complete vindication."